bjnath/demodocs/new_docs_dev.md

 These instructions assume:

 * Anaconda is installed
-* You have a local clone of numpy (directly or from a fork)
+* You have a local clone of numpy
 * You're in its top level

-Thanks to [@rossbar](github.com/rossbar/) for providing and commenting nearly all of these instructions!

 ```sh
 # Create a fresh environment with python 3.8.